WholesumNet/sovr/README.md

   }
   </pre>
 - Get a virtual environment and install necessary libraries.
 You'd need typical ones like `yapapi`, `requests`, `requests-toolbelt`...
-- To get you started, we have prepared some templates in the `src/templates` folder that you can use right away.
-For example, to run the Blender task on Golem, get Golem's Yagna server up, initialize it(all documented with the Golem docs shared aboved), and invoke `python3 src/cli.py --recipe src/templates/blender/recipe.json --run`
+- To get you started, we have prepared some templates in the `src/pods/templates` and `src/templates/tasks` directories that you can use right away.
+For example, to run the Blender task on Golem, get Golem's Yagna server up, initialize it(all documented with the Golem docs shared aboved), and invoke `python3 src/cli.py --recipe src/templates/pods/blender/recipe.json --run`
-- Once Golem task is finished, observe the contents of the `src/templates/blender/logs` and `src/templates/blender/output`.
+- Once Golem task is finished, observe the contents of the `src/templates/pods/blender/logs` and `src/templates/pods/blender/output`.
 Now that you have run your task on Golem, it's time to save it on DFS.
-To save your compute pod, invoke `python3 src/cli.py --recipe src/templates/blender/recipe.json --persist`.
+To save your compute pod, invoke `python3 src/cli.py --recipe src/templates/pods/blender/recipe.json --persist`.
 Under the hood, Swarm and DFS sort things out and save your stuff.
 Please note that if your recipe file has set the `public` property to `true`, your pod gets shared publicly and you receive a `reference key`.
 - Once persisted, a compute pod resides within DFS until it gets garbage collected.
 Meanwhile, you can share your `reference key` with anyone who can in turn spin up the CLI and fork your compute pod using the `--fork` option.

 ## CLI